 Does Pre-Qualification Affect Your Credit Score?

-Pre-qualifying can help you better understand what credit card offers you may be eligible for based on your credit profile.
-But does it affect your credit score?
-Typically, it doesn't.
-Pre-qualification involves a soft credit inquiry, which does not impact your score.
-Applying for a credit card, on the other hand, triggers a hard inquiry, which can temporarily lower your score by a few points.
-Learn more about pre-qualifying for credit cards below.
+Pre-qualifying could help you better understand what credit card offers you may be eligible for based on your credit profile.
+But does pre-qualification affect your credit score?
+Typically, no.

 How does pre-qualification work?